ExoSpaceLabs/CCSDSPack/README.md

 ## Examples
 1) This example shows how this library can be used to generate a ccsds packet or stream of packets using CCSDSPack
+* Assume a Big endian logic for data processing.

 TBD
 ```c++